List of caving organizations: Bulgaria

-With 900 members in 2009, the Federation is organized on a national level (an executive committee, a board of directors, a head office in Sofia), and on the regional level it has 35 speleo clubs.
-The Bulgarian Federation on Speleology, with its members - research workers and amateurs, is the sole organization in Bulgaria working for the advance of speleology and of cave tourism, and it is also the foremost unit carrying out the requisite research and protection of caves in the country.
-Bulgarian Federation of Speleology is a member of Balkan Speleological Union, European Federation of Speleology and International Speleological Union (U.I.S).

 Canada

 There is no national caving organization in Canada, despite the existence of a national publication (the Canadian Caver, started in 1968), and the Caving Canada website.
 Regional organizations exist in British Columbia and Quebec, and caving clubs exist in many of the provinces (Alberta Speleological Society, Northern British Columbia Caving Club, Speleological Society of Manitoba, etc.) and cities (Toronto Caving Group).

 China

 Hong Meigui is an international society dedicated to the exploration of caves in China and throughout the world.

+Croatia

+Hrvatska Gorska Služba Spašavanja is the Croatian Mountain Rescue service.
+It is involved in international cave rescue, such as the Morca cave.

 Czech Republic

 Czech Speleological Society / Česká speleologická společnost is the national organisation with many caving clubs as members.

 Europe

 The Fédération Spéléologique Européenne / European Speleological Federation (FSE) is the European organisation which federates the national caving federations/associations in Europe.

 France

 French Federation of Speleology is the national organisation with many caving clubs as members.